DakaiKang/dakaikang.github.io/profile.md

 ## Research

 I conduct my research on our resilient data platform **[ResilientDB](https://resilientdb.com)** [[blog](https://blog.resilientdb.com), [codebase](https://github.com/resilientdb/resilientdb)], a distributed ledger centered around a democratic and decentralized computational model that further aims to unify secure transactional and real-time analytical processing.
 I implemented and tested PVP, *a high-throughput Practical View-Change-Less Protocol that enables primary rotation, fast view synchronization, and concurrent consensus*, in the legacy version of ResilientDB.
 Now our focus is to build the Next Generation of ResilientDB, referred to as **‘[NexRes](https://resilientdb.com)’**, a complete architectural re-write.
 Along with my outstanding peer Junchao, in NexRes, we have re-architected and re-imagined modular system design from scratch that embeds parallelism and deep pipelining at every layer to fully exploit modern hardware and cloud infrastructure globally.
 We have a strong NexRes team and I lead the concurrent consensus protocols module and recovery module in NexRes.
+Currently, I am researching fairness issues in DAG protocols.